 Digital Tools for a Home-ed Classroom

-Internet access and a device to type on.
+- Internet access and a device to type on.

 A smart phone can be used for researching, accessing audiobooks/podcasts, and even used as an e-reader for ebooks but to use digital resources as lessons, a device with a keyboard is a necessity and even if a lot of the homeschool classroom work is completed offline, a comprehensive computing education is important.

-A writing programme for the device: Word/Google Docs etc.
+- A writing programme for the device: Word/Google Docs etc.

 Typing up school work helps reduce paperwork (digital paperwork work is easier to file), typing can make the process of actually writing easier for some learners, and learners today, whether educated in school or at home, need to be both computer and keyboard literate.

-A resource to allow homeschoolers to express themselves creatively
+- A resource to allow homeschoolers to express themselves creatively

 That’s it.
 That is really all you need to home educate:

-A computer programme/app that lets homeschoolers write work (that you can mark and file), and an app or programme that lets homeschoolers express themselves visually as well as in writing.
+- and an app or programme that lets homeschoolers express themselves visually as well as in writing.

-After school
+After school activities

 A wind-down activity between the end of the home-ed day and the start of free time is a simple way to switch from ‘school’ into home mode again.
+Ted Talks work really well to close that school-home gap. (ps.
+Use the topic of the talk as a passive introduction to the next day’s ‘school’.)

 Finding new websites together and playing around on those sites is a good way to encourage homeschoolers to be selective about how and where they spend their free time online.
-Choosing sites together allows us to enforce the (unspoken) rule that time online should (mostly) be spent productively or being inspired.
+Choosing sites together allows you to enforce the (unspoken) rule that time online should (mostly) be spent productively or being inspired.

 Sharkle is a ‘Generator of Random Awesomeness’ and we’ve discovered so many cool sites through it.
 Click ‘SHOW ME SOMETHING AWESOME’ and it directs you to websites you might never have found otherwise.
 It’s really fun and for homeschoolers, especially learners studying coding, or interested in art and graphics, the websites it generates links to are sites that inspire students to take on their own projects